siri2moon/amana/readme.md

     | Amana Route Middleware
     |--------------------------------------------------------------------------
     |
-    | These middleware will get attached onto each Horizon route, giving you
+    | These middleware will get attached onto each Amana route, giving you
     | the chance to add your own middleware to this list or change any of
     | the existing middleware.
 Or, you can simply stick with this list.
     |